alldaygzchen/needcode/readme.md

 3. all dynamic programming call be transfer to memoization
 4. memoization is more suitable for more complex problems
 5. overall, dfs backtracking seems to have the worst time complexity
-6. dynamic ends at n+1,while memoization starts at n.(Not really, here is an example in lcs.py)
+6. solve subproblem first is the key of dynamic programming

 # Advance Dynamic programming algorithm